 As soon as Roger Gooddell and the NFL caught wind of this, they shut it down.
 He was suspended for the entirety of the following season (2020) for placing a legal football in Vegas.

-To Shaw’s defense, he placed the bet legally and, after a deep investigation, was found to not have used any insider information on the bets.
+To Shaw’s defense, he placed the bet legally and, after a deep investigation, was found to not have used any insider information when placing his 3-leg parlay bet.
 However, rules are rules!

 A Tale of Two Toledos

 Who doesn’t love betting on NCAA football?
 If you’re big on college sports betting, then you should check out this site for a college football pick parlay.

 The guys on the University of Toledo football team certainly enjoyed it.
 So much so that they would place bets on their own games, then tarnish their play to help control a bigger payout.

 The biggest example of this is when Toledo’s star running back, Quinton Broussard intentionally fumbled the football on the goal line during a bowl game!
 He admitted later that he fumbled it on purpose for a $500 compensation.

 Do you think that’s shocking?
 Get this: the University of Toledo’s basketball team was found guilty of sports betting issues as well!

 Joe Namath was one of the most iconic football players of his generation.
 He famously retired after winning Super Bowl III, but the reason for his retirement isn’t as well known.